Nhogen/JVWCD-Spring-2022/README.md

 # JVWCD Spring 2022

 This repo is a Capstone project for the MSBA program at the University of Utah.
 This project was completed for Jordan Valley Water Conservancy District.

+The easiest way to access the code is to open JVWCD-Spring-2022.Rproj in R studio.
+This will open an R Project that will have all of the files avaiable to open from R-Studio.

 # Models